4-Ingredient Fluffy Vegan Protein Pancakes

 - peanut butter, almond butter, tahini or sunflower seed butter

 - date paste or dates soaked in hot water then blended to make caramel sauce

 - sliced banana

-- fresh blueberries, strawberries or cherries (try berries added to the batter too, YUM!)
+- fresh blueberries, strawberries or cherries

 - homemade raw chocolate sauce made from maple syrup, coconut oil and cacao powder

 - cacao nibs or dairy-free chocolate chips (you can also add these to the batter for chocolate chip pancakes!)

 - apple butter

 - Fridge: Extra pancakes can be stored in a container in the fridge and reheated in the microwave, oven, toaster or in a pan.